Erhard Friedberg

-Erhard Friedberg is an Austrian sociologist born in 1942.
-His major contribution to organizations analysis is the conceptualization of the "organized action" and a methodology to analyze it.
+Erhard Friedberg is an Austrian sociologist who was born in 1942.
+His major contribution to organizational analysis is the conceptualization of "organized action" and a methodology to analyze it.

 Career

 Most of his professional career has been spent in France.

-From 1998 to 2007 he is the director of the Centre de sociologie des organisations, Center for the Sociology of Organizations (CSO), located in Paris, a laboratory under the joint sponsorship of CNRS and Sciences Po.
+From 1998 to 2007, he was the director of the Centre de sociologie des organisations, Center for the Sociology of Organizations (CSO), located in Paris, a laboratory under the joint sponsorship of CNRS and Sciences Po.

-From 1998 to 2010, he is a professor of political science at Sciences Po Paris.
+From 1998 to 2010, he was a professor of political science at Sciences Po Paris.

-From 2012 to 2015, he is Program Director of the School of Government and Public Policy (SGPP Jakarta / Indonésia).
-Since 2015 he is Eminent Visiting Professor at the University of Brunei Daressalam (UBD).
+From 2012 to 2015, he was the program director of the School of Government and Public Policy (SGPP Jakarta / Indonésia).
+Since 2015, he has been an eminent visiting professor at the University of Brunei Daressalam (UBD).

 Honours

-Doctor honoris causa of the University of Liege (2012).
+He is a doctor honoris causa of the University of Liege (2012).

 Publications

 Books

-Pr Friedberg has written the following books:
+He has written the following books: